cossacklabs/acra/README.md

 ## What is Acra
 Acra — database security suite for sensitive and personal data protection.

-Acra provides [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) on field level (client-side or Acra-side), multi-layered access control, database leakage prevention, and intrusion detection capabilities in one suite.
+Acra provides [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) for data fields, multi-layered access control, database leakage prevention, and intrusion detection capabilities in one suite.
 Acra was specifically designed for distributed apps (web, server-side and mobile) that store data in one or many databases / datastores.

 <table><thead><tr><th>Perfect Acra-compatible applications</th>
 <th>Typical industries</th></tr></thead>